Ultrasound

 Everyone can opt for a 20-week ultrasound.

-The sonographer looked at your baby, but couldn't see everything clearly.
+The sonographer looked at your baby but couldn't see everything clearly.

 This does not necessarily mean that something is wrong.
 For example, it may be that your baby is not clearly visible in the belly.
 And in women who are somewhat heavier, the ultrasound is sometimes more difficult to make.